benpee/Tech-Mart/README.md

-# techymart
+# TECHY MART
-A One-Page Ecommerce website built with SCSS and Vanilla JavaScript
+###A One-Page Ecommerce website built with SCSS and Vanilla JavaScript